Description

 Risk and Exploitability

 The CVSS score of 8.3 indicates a high severity.
-EPSS data is not available, but the vulnerability exists in widely used versions of libssh2, and the exploit path requires only a malicious SSH server that returns an inflated attribute count in a publickey subsystem response.
+The EPSS score is < 1%, indicating a low but nonzero probability of exploitation, but the vulnerability exists in widely used versions of libssh2, and the exploit path requires only a malicious SSH server that returns an inflated attribute count in a publickey subsystem response.
 Because the client performs no bounds checking, the overflow can be triggered with crafted traffic that a remote attacker can generate.
 The exploit does not appear to require privileged access on the client side, and the lack of KEV listing suggests that exploitation is possible but not yet widespread.
 Consequently, the risk is substantial, especially for deployments that rely on older libssh2 releases and communicate with untrusted SSH servers.

 Remediation